Tebiba/portfolio-landing-page/README.md

-Portfolio landing page
+Portfolio landing page:
 Portfolio website for Tabitha Obara, 10 Feb, 2019

 By Tabitha Obara

-Description
+Description:
-This is an exercise on HTML and CSS exploring the possibities of the two. detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+This is an exercise on HTML and CSS exploring the possibities of the two.

-Setup/Installation Requirements
+Setup/Installation Requirements:
-* Internet
+Internet

-Known Bugs

-Technologies Used
+Technologies used:
 HTML and CSS.

-Contact details
+Contact details:
 Send queries to tebiba@gmail.com

-License
-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+License:

 Copyright (c) {2019} Tabitha Obara